flash-center/PRaLine/README.md

 # Usage
 ## Requirements
-An intermediate file is created using the [pradreader python package](https://github.com/flash-center/PRadReader).
+An intermediate file is created using the [PRadReader python package](https://github.com/flash-center/PRadReader).

 An intermediate file that contains the variables such as:
 * Distance from proton source to the interaction region(cm), s2r_cm